koulanurag/mmn/README.md

                         Directory Path to store results
 ```

+For most of the experiments we've done, we've set `generate_max_steps = 100`.
+Based on the environment you're using, you can change it accordingly.
+Other parameters' values were set to the default ones, except for `ox_size`, `hx_size`, and `gru_size` which were set based on the experiment we ran.

 ### Use prepared scripts
 Formation of MMN requires following multiple steps which could be found [here](#step-by-step-manual).
 These steps could also be sequentially executed for `bhx_size=64,ox_size=100` using the following script.
 This script could be easily customized for other environments.